andreluza/paleo_macroecology/README.md

 #### Major aim

-Here we used \~2 million fossil observations comprising 1139 genera and 1770 geologic formations, collected across the entire Triassic-Jurassic periods, to estimate pairwise rates of extinction and origination across 17 time intervals of the Triassic and Jurassic periods (Olenekian (early Triassic) to Tithonian (late Jurassic)).
-We emphasized i) temporal variation on these rates, ii) the proportional change in number of genus from the beggining of each interval to its end (Bambach et al., 2004), and iii) the expected number of genera across these intervals.
-As the limit between the Rhaetian (age) and Hettangian (age) marked the Triassic-Jurassic extinction event and the split between these periods, we expected to find i) higher rates of extinction and lower rates of origination, ii) high change in the number of genus from the beggining to the end of these periods, and iii) a lower expected number of genera at Rhaetian-Hettangian intervals when compared to other intervals in the data.
+Here we used \~2 million fossil observations comprising 1139 genera, 717 families, and 1770 geologic formations collected across the entire Triassic-Jurassic periods and available at the Paleobiology Database to estimate the rates of extinction and origination across the 17 time intervals of the Triassic and Jurassic periods (Olenekian (early Triassic) to Tithonian (late Jurassic)).
+At high and low taxonomic levels (family and genus) we emphasized i) temporal variation on these rates, ii) the proportional change in number of genus from the beginning of each interval to its end (Bambach et al., 2004), and iii) the expected number of genera across these intervals.
+As the limit between the Rhaetian (age) and Hettangian (age) marked the Triassic-Jurassic extinction event and the split between these periods, we expected to find i) higher rates of extinction and lower rates of origination, ii) high change in the number of genus from the beginning to the end of these periods, and iii) a lower expected number of genera at Rhaetian-Hettangian intervals when compared to other intervals in the data.
 We summarized the trends in genus occurrence over time using classic paleontological indicators, such as the proportion of change (gains or losses) (Bambach et al. 2004), relative extinction rate